grafana/k6-template-typescript/README.md

 While it, of course, still is possible to shoot yourself in the foot with TypeScript as well, it's significantly harder.
 Without adding much overhead, TypeScript will:

 - Improve the ability to safely refactor your code.
-- Improve readability and maintainablity.
+- Improve readability and maintainability.
 - Allow you to drop a lot of the defensive code previously needed to make sure consumers are calling functions properly.